adrien-bon/bevy_ecs_tiled/book/src/guides/spawn_reload.md

 If you want to reload or respawn a map, you can of course despawn it then spawn it again.
 It's tedious, but it works.

-However, there is an easier way.
-You can instead insert the `RespawnTiledMap` component to the map entity:
+However, there is an easier way: you can insert the `RespawnTiledMap` component to the map entity:

 ```rust,no_run
 fn respawn_map(